iamdudeman/sola-game-engine/README.md

   * Possibly multiple cameras?
     * Camera output to section of a screen (allows split screen then)?
   * Screen units vs world units?
-* Window resizing
-  * scaling algorithms (or does affine transforms work for this instead?)
-    * nearest neighbor
-    * bilinear interpolation
-  * aspect ratio options
-    * stretch
-    * maintain
-    * ignore resizing

-(rough possible outline)
-Renderer ->
-  drawRectangle ->
-    cameras.each apply affine ->
-      drawRectangle logic to fixed width+height Canvas -> screen canvas draw scaled image of fixed width+height Canvas Should Layers also be implemented now and be incorporated in flow above?

-# TODO List
 * GUI
   * Elements
     * Text